 What happens when in order to access healthcare funds, governments must allow a certain “death rate” to be attained?

-HUGE ethical concerns have arisen in the three years since these bonds were issued, and yes it appears with the entrance of Covid-19 the World Bank expects the market for these bonds to grow.
+HUGE ethical concerns have arisen in the three years since these bonds were issued.
+It appears with the entrance of Covid-19, the World Bank expects the market for these bonds to grow.

 Source: Faking Global Health, Susan Erikson, Critical Public Health Journal, June 2019